-0986 - WOMEN'S CHOIR

-Year Long Skinny Grades 9-12 1.0 Prerequisite: None

-Course

-This course is open to all 9th-12th grade girls who wish to sing in a choir.
+0986 - WOMEN'S CHOIR Year Long Skinny Grades 9-12 1.0 Prerequisite: None Course This course is open to all 9 th -12 th grade girls who wish n to sing in a cl hoir.
 There is no audition required to sign up for this choir.
-It gives emphasis to the enjoyment of singing choral literature from a variety of musical styles within the genre of treble choir.
-It endeavors to develop attributes that make a person a productive member of any choral group: literacy, musical and personal maturity, and most importantly, an enhanced appreciation of music.
+It g ives emphasis to the enjoyn nent of singing choral literature from a variety of lop attributes that make a person a productive member of any choral group: literacy, musical and personal maturity, and most importantly, an enhanced appreciation of music.
 Attendance at all rehearsals and concerts is required.
 Voice lessons will also be part of the curriculum for this class.
-Students in this course may also participate in solo and ensemble festival, special events, and projects made available by the music department and extracurricular vocal ensembles.
+Students in this course may also participate in solo and ensemble festival, special events, and projects made available by the music department and extra- curricular vocal ensembles.
 This course will prepare students for more advanced choral music study.

-Upon completion of this course, students will be able to sing level 3 music in 3-4 part treble harmony, accompanied and acapella.
+0 music in 3-4 part treble harmony, accompanied and acapella .
+Basic music theory skills. vocal techniqu ue and musicality will be covered accompanied and acapella.
 Basic music theory skills, vocal technique and musicality will be covered through performance of varied genres of music.
 Cultural implications of music will also be discussed and understood.